-June is National Pet Preparedness Month, reminding us to include our pets in our emergency safety plans.
+When it comes to being prepared for disasters, those of us with pets need to remember to include themin our emergency safety plans.
 As the last couple of years have proved, we live in an area that is prone to weather-related catastrophes such as hurricanes, floods and even tornadoes.
 Below are general guidelines to help you prepare for a natural disaster.

 RESEARCH A SAFE PLACE TO TAKE YOUR PETS